-It’s been two years since The Challenger Sale was published.
+It’s been a few years since The Challenger Sale was published.
 The book's premise is simple: the most successful reps are not relationship builders, but “Challengers”.
 Challengers have a deep understanding of their client’s business and industry.
 They are comfortable questioning conventional thought and provoking new ideas.
 Since this publishing, many B2B sales organizations have embraced this methodology.
 The thesis of The Challenger Sale is sound.
 However, it is not a magic pill for every struggling sales organization.

 The allure of Challenger is easy.
 Sales VPs think my guys have become comfortable with “How ya doin?” and lunch.
 They want their customer interactions to deliver more value.
 But changing this behavior requires more than just an Oprah Book club mass-reading.
 An isolated week of training won’t work either.
 A Sales Methodology is only effective if it is reinforced.
 It must be ingrained in the company culture, from executives to the field.